SegersIan/knowledge-base/content/cybersecurity/security-governance-and-compliance.md

   * *CEO* appoints and managers the `management team`.
     * Managers daily operations.
 * *Note* This is a typical model for public owned companies, private and non profit can have very different models.
 It is what it says it is "Typical".
-* **Internal Commities** of subject matter experts (SME) may be incorperated.
+* **Internal Committees** of subject matter experts (SME) may be incorporated.
-* **Government/Regulatary agnencies** might also play role in governance of an organization (e.g. with Banks)
+* **Government/Regulatory agencies** might also play a role in governance of an organization (e.g., with banks)

 ### Governance, Risk, and Compliance (GRC) Programs
 * **GRC Programs integrate**
   * 1. Governance of the organization
-  * 2. Risk maangement
+  * 2. Risk management
   * 3. Compliance"

 ### Information Security Governance
 * **Natural extension to corporate governance**
-* **Chief Information Security Officer** the top guy about infromation security usually.
+* **Chief Information Security Officer** the top person about information security usually.
-  * *Does not have operational control* of the origanization, so must collaborate with all other senior management.
+  * *Does not have operational control* of the organization, so must collaborate with all other senior management.
   * It's not a rogue function, no unilateral decisions, you must respect and following reporting lines.
 * **Policies** help to implement (Cybersecurity Requirements) across the organization
   * Remember, the CISO has no operational control, so this is a tool to get things done in the entire organization.